eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 The examples values are the default values for these parameters.

 #### Custom Detectors
-To use custom detectors (i.e. for custom placement or output) additional paremters can be defined where KEY is a lane that is incoming to the traffic light and VALUE is a user-defined indunctionLoop (that doesn't could also lie on another upstream lane).
+To use custom detectors (i.e. for custom placement or output) additional parameters can be defined where KEY is a lane that is incoming to the traffic light and VALUE is a user-defined indunctionLoop (that could also lie on another upstream lane).
 ```
    <param key="gneE42_2" value="customDetector1"/>
 ```